 Veganes Sommerfest Berlin – the vegan summer festival in Berlin

 Since 2007 we’ve been organizing a vegan summer festival in Berlin.
 In 2017 we welcomed about 65.000 visitors at the festival which featured over 100 food, retail, and awareness raising stalls, concerts, cooking demos, fashion shows, and 30 lectures on a wide variety of topics.
-Don’t miss the 11th anniversary in 2018!
+Don’t miss the 11th anniversary this year from the 24. – 26.08.2018 and come to the Alexanderplatz!

 Many German cafés are built on the principle of Gemütlichkeit – they are supposed to be cosy, and people will readily install themselves with friends, their laptop, or a printed book in their favourite café for a couple of hours.
 However, there are also cafés with a different ambiance such as trendy vegan cafés, hipster cafés, alternative cafés, yoga cafés, and many more.
 Most vegan cafés serve cakes and excellent coffee.
 Many of them have a good selection of small foods like sandwiches, wraps, salads, or soups.
 Some cafés like no milk today and Pêle-Mêle use mostly organic and fair trade ingredients.